-- 4 Observe the SV trend while administering necessary fluid management to a achieve an optimal - turn blue.

-5 Touch the add target icon on the right side of the SV/SVI trend graph.
-The trend line will

-6 Touch within the plot area to view a trend line value.
+- 4 Observe the SV trend while administering necessary fluid management to a achieve an optimal value. - 5 Touch the add target icon on the right side of the SV/SVI trend graph.
+The trend line will turn blue. - 6 Touch within the plot area to view a trend line value.
 A target value icon will appear along with an unlocked icon.
 A horizontal white dashed line will be displayed at 10% below the target cursor value.
 The area extending from this line to the top of the Y-axis will be shaded blue.

-- 7 If desired, touch the Exit Target Selection button to return to monitoring of fluid management. - 8 Touch the target value icon ≥72 1 to accept the displayed target range and initiate GDT tracking. - 9 The edit target icon can be touched at anytime after target selection to adjust the SV/SVI target value. - 10 The GDT tracking icon GDT tracking session.
+- 7 If desired, touch the Exit Target Selection button to return to monitoring of fluid management. - 8 Touch the target value icon tracking. - 9 The edit target icon can be touched at anytime after target selection to adjust the SV/SVI target value. - 10 The GDT tracking icon can be touched at anytime when GDT mode is active to end the GDT tracking session.